 Are you starting a business or considering any major investment in sales and marketing?
-If you are, it’s the perfect time to run your idea by a Chief Marketing Officer (CMO) for critical and impartial feedback.
+If you are, it’s the perfect time to run your idea by a Chief Commercial Officer (CCO) or a Fractional Chief Marketing Officer (CMO) for critical and impartial feedback.

 Perhaps you’re already advertising but aren’t seeing a return.
-Your CMO would dig into why, and direct you on how to get back on track.
+Your CCO / CMO would dig into why, and direct you on how to get back on track.

-Unless you’re investing $1 million+ per year on sales and marketing, you’re unlikely to justify a full-time Chief Marketing Officer.
-That’s why a part-time, Virtual or a so-called Fractional CMO is often a more cost-effective option.
+Unless you’re investing $1 million+ per year on sales and marketing, you’re unlikely to justify a full-time executive.
+That’s why a part-time, Virtual or a so-called Fractional CCO / CMO is often a more cost-effective option.

-A Chief Marketing Officer’s job is to lead a company’s sales and marketing interests and investments.
-A CMO ensures there’s a well thought out plan to grow your business that aligns with your company’s mission, vision, client needs and finances.
+Their role is to lead a company’s sales and marketing interests and investments.
+They ensure there’s a well thought out plan to grow your business that aligns with your company’s mission, vision, client needs and finances.

-You engage a Part-time or Virtual CMO to be part of your executive team to make sure you’re balancing short-term and strategic investments.
-Your CMO will help you shift out of the all too common “random acts of marketing” approach; to build a purposeful, by the numbers sales and marketing program and make sure you’re investing in the right things at the right time to get results.
+You engage a part-time or virtual executive to be part of your leadership team to make sure you’re balancing short-term and strategic investments.
+Your CCO / CMO will help you shift out of the all too common “random acts of marketing” approach; to build a purposeful, by the numbers sales and marketing program and make sure you’re investing in the right things at the right time to get results.

-If having a CMO sounds great but can’t justify the investment, consider a Virtual CMO with Accrue.
-We make it “easy” to rationalize and afford the sales and marketing leadership you need on your team.
+If having a CCO / CMO on staff sounds appealing but you can’t justify the investment, consider speaking with us.
+We make it “easy” to rationalize and justify the investment in a partner in sales and marketing leadership.